raleigh bicycle raleigh sports three speed bicycles superbe rudge bicycle humber bicycles sturmey archer gears nottingham

 Most Raleighs use a seatpost diameter of 1" (25.4 mm) while other British 3-speed bikes usually use 1 1/16" (27.0 mm)

-Some sporty models will have more conventional dropouts, but you can identify these by the distinctive Raleigh headset and bottom bracket cups.
+Some sporty models have more conventional dropouts, but you can identify these by the distinctive Raleigh headset and bottom bracket cups.

 Cottered Cranks=Raleigh 26 TPI Threading